oobwoo/hangman58/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 This hangman repo also contain folder practical for milestone practicals.

+Added milestone_3 practicals

+# Check if letter is in word
+used random module

+separated different modules using function